 - Students typically enter the program with backgrounds in education, technology, administration, or other educational related backgrounds.

 - Prepares students for a variety of professional positions; graduates are typically employed as university faculty, educational consultants in K-12 settings, or as training managers in corporate settings

 - Graduates possess the life-long learning skills necessary to be leaders in the evolving instructional technology market

 Format of Courses

-All classes in the Fall and Spring semesters are taught, in a synchronous format, within BlackBoard.
+All classes in the Fall and Spring semesters are taught, in an on-line, synchronous format, within BlackBoard.
 Classes begin at either 5:30pm or 6:00pm Eastern Standard Time.
 Classes are offered Monday, Tuesday, Wednesday, or Thursday evenings and students normally complete three classes per semester.
 Students are expected to attend each class and attendance is factored into the final grade.

 During the summer, all students are required to attend Duquesne University's campus for a three week mandatory residency component (May 12 - May 30, 2014).
 During this time, students are oriented to the program, attend classes, interact with faculty and cohort members, review graduation requirements and participate in social activities.
 Students are expected to make their own arrangements for housing during this time.
 A very limited number of dormitory rooms may be available on campus and a variety of off-campus options are available too.